Farmers and horticulturalists invest in soil and water quality

 Positive results

-160 sustainable measures
+160 sustainability measures

 Delta Plan for Agricultural Water Management